Grilled Peach Black Iced Tea

 - Grill the Peaches

 Preheat a grill pan or outdoor grill to medium-high.
-Place the peach halves cut-side down and grill for 2–3 minutes until clear grill marks form and the flesh is lightly caramelized.
+Place the peach halves cut-side down and grill for 2–3 minutes, until clear grill marks form and the flesh is lightly caramelised.
 Flip and grill for 1–2 minutes more.
 Remove and let cool slightly.
-Peaches should be lightly charred in spots, never burned. - Brew the Black Tea
+The peaches should be lightly charred in spots, never burned — a genuine char at this stage develops warm, complex flavour, while actual burning introduces an acrid bitterness that no amount of syrup-making can correct. - Brew the Black Tea

-Heat the water to 90–95°C (195–203°F).
-Add the black tea bags and steep for 2½–3 minutes maximum.
-Remove the tea bags without squeezing and let the tea cool to lukewarm. - Make the Grilled Peach Syrup
+Heat the water to 90–95°C. Add the black tea bags and steep for 2½–3 minutes maximum.
+Remove the tea bags without squeezing.
+Let the tea cool to lukewarm. - Make the Grilled Peach Syrup

 Roughly chop the grilled peaches.
-In a small saucepan, combine the peaches, sugar, and water.
-Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, just until the peaches soften and release their caramelized aroma.
-Do not reduce or thicken. - Add Lemon Zest (Off Heat)
+In a small saucepan, combine the grilled peaches, sugar, and water.
+Bring to a gentle simmer over medium-low heat and cook for 8–10 minutes, stirring occasionally, until the peaches soften and release their caramelised aroma.
+Do not reduce or thicken — the grilling has already contributed depth, and the syrup itself should stay light and pourable rather than concentrated. - Infuse the Lemon Zest

-Remove the syrup from heat and add the lemon zest strip.
+Remove the syrup from the heat and add the lemon zest strip.
 Let steep for 3 minutes only, then remove and discard the zest.
-This is aroma, not flavor. - Strain the Syrup
+This brief, warm infusion is specifically shorter than the cold citrus peel infusions used elsewhere in this collection, since the residual heat of the just-cooked syrup extracts zest oils considerably faster than cold liquid would. - Strain the Syrup

-Strain through a fine-mesh sieve into a bowl or measuring jug.
-Do not press the pulp.
-Discard solids and let the syrup cool completely. - Sweeten the Tea
+Strain the syrup through a fine-mesh sieve into a bowl or measuring jug.
+Press gently but firmly to extract the grilled peach syrup.
+Do not force dry pulp through the sieve — pressing too aggressively introduces cloudy, starchy liquid that dulls the syrup’s clean, caramelised character.
+Let the syrup cool completely. - Sweeten the Tea

-Stir 120–160 ml of the cooled grilled peach syrup into the tea.
-Taste and adjust carefully — peach should be present but clean, never jammy. - Chill
+Stir 120ml of the cooled grilled peach syrup into the tea.
+Taste and add up to 160ml if you want a stronger peach note.
+The peach should be present but clean, never jammy — this is a tea lifted by grilled fruit, not a peach drink with tea added to it. - Chill

 *Notes :